nmusgrave/Conducere/conclusions/ann.md

 ### Logistic Regression

-+ Components

 + Regularization
    For the model, C determined the inverse of the regularization strength, with smaller values giving stronger regularization.
 Regularization is another parameter that helps prevent overfitting.
 We explored values in the space 1 to 100.

 ## Feature Selection

 The model was trained over a power set of all features, to determine the combination giving the best results.
-This training occured using the parameters found above.
+This training occurred using the parameters found above.

 For reference, the data set used had 7 labels, giving a 14.28% chance of random guessing succeeding.